Incarcerated Men Find Escape Through Role-Playing Game Dungeons And Dragons

 Khalifah says the fantasies of the game is a way to mentally escape the concrete walls and barbed wire fences.

 “It's a way for somebody to unconsciously let part of themselves out that they normally wouldn't,” Khalifah explains.
 “Whatever societal restrictions there are, in this character they don't have those restrictions anymore.
 And they can really let that part of them show.
 You have a lot of guys, that, on the yard, they're hard-asses.
 But they can be compassionate in these games if that how they want to play it.
 They can be somebody that they normally don't feel they can be.”

-Mesro says that at other prisons, he was rejected from games because of racial discrimination.
+Mesro says that at other incarceration systems, he was rejected from games because of racial discrimination.
 But at San Quentin, he welcomes all people to the D&D table.

 Khalifah doesn't like associating himself with any particular race.
 He identifies himself as an ‘other.’
-That’s prison lingo for not being black, white, or Hispanic.
-There's a lot of racial bias and segregation in prison, but when he's playing Dungeons & Dragons, being an 'other' doesn't matter.
+That’s incarceration lingo for not being black, white, or Hispanic.
+There's a lot of racial bias and segregation in incarceration, but when he's playing Dungeons & Dragons, being an 'other' doesn't matter.